-- integrate the concepts of person, environment, health, nursing, and basic needs to assist with the assessment, planning, implementation, and evaluation of individuals, families, and groups across the life span. - understand the cultural/spiritual needs of a diverse population within a dynamic healthcare system. - utilize critical thinking to implement the nursing process as a framework for the delivery of cost-effective, outcome-based nursing care to individuals, families, or groups. - develop the ability to use therapeutic communication and technology to promote, restore, or maintain the health of individuals, families, or groups. - recognize the need for lifelong learning and the active participation in continued professional development. - demonstrate the core competencies of a graduate of practical nursing. - practice within the ethical/legal standards of nursing care developed by the National Federation of Licensed Practical Nurses Inc. and according to the state wherein employed. - assume the roles of caregiver, interdisciplinary team member, manager, and community partner, as well as the responsibilities inherent in the scope of practical nursing as defined by the state wherein employed. - employ the teaching-learning process to promote the optimum health of individuals, families, or groups within a framework of prevention and wellness care.
+- integrate the concepts of person, environment, health, nursing, and basic needs to assist with the assessment, planning, implementation, and evaluation of individuals, families, and groups across the life span. - understand the cultural/spiritual needs of a diverse population within a dynamic healthcare system. - utilize critical thinking to implement the nursing process as a framework for the delivery of cost-effective, outcome-based nursing care to individuals, families, or - develop the ability to use therapeutic communication and technology to promote, restore, or maintain the health of individuals, families, or groups. - recognize the need for lifelong learning and the active participation in continued professional development. - demonstrate the core competencies of a graduate of practical nursing. - practice within the ethical/legal standards of nursing care developed by the National Federation of Licensed Practical Nurses Inc. and according to the state wherein employed. - assume the roles of caregiver, interdisciplinary team member, manager, and community partner, as well as the responsibilities inherent in the scope of practical nursing as defined by the state wherein employed. - employ the teaching-learning process to promote the optimum health of individuals, families, or groups within a framework of prevention and wellness care.

-First Semes ter (fall) Credits

-NUR 106 Nursing I 11
+First Semeste NUR 106 e r (fall) Nursing I Credits

 BIO 163 Anatomy and Physiology I 4

 PSY 140 Introduction to Psychology 3

-gj 18
+, , , 18

-Cocond Con acator (apring)

-nester (spring)
+Second Seme ester (spring)

 NUR 116 Nursing II 11

 BIO 164 Anatomy and Physiology II 4

-PSY 145 Human Growth and Develop ment
+PSY 145 Human Growth and Developr ment 3

-or

-ECE 120 Children's Growth and

-Development 3

-- 18
+· 18

-Third Seme ster (summer)
+Third Semest Third Semester (summer)

-• 40

 NUR 126 Nursing III 12

 SOC 150 Introduction to Sociology

 or

 SOC 151 Modern Social Problems 3

 15

 Credit Total 51